jcxmt125/proactive-discord-bot/readme.md

 The last part might create some OS headaches... let's see where this takes us!

 By the way, watch for egress when deploying this on a server... especially free tier.

+You could also just use the... various python files for other purposes.
+Just make sure to install dependancies!